Advertised liquor licence applications

 - that the applicant is not a fit and proper person.

-Who may make an objection?
+Who can make an objection

 With some exceptions for local and Territory government agencies, the persons who may lodge an objection against an application is limited to the owner or occupier of land and persons who reside or work in the neighbourhood of the premises or proposed premises, or a charity or a community-based organisation or body.